microsoft/CNTK/Examples/Text/PennTreebank/README.md

 ### Run

-Run the example from the Demos/Text/Data folder using:
+Run the example from the Text/Data folder using:

 `cntk configFile=../Config/rnn.config`

-or run from any folder and specify the Data folder as the `currentDirectory`, e.g. running from the Demos/Text folder using:
+or run from any folder and specify the Data folder as the `currentDirectory`, e.g. running from the Text folder using:

 `cntk configFile=Config/rnn.config currentDirectory=Data`

-The output folder will be created inside Demos/Text/.
+The output folder will be created inside Text/.

 ## Details